fhsj12138/GSB_Notes/Boundaries/Data_summary.md

+## replicate v13
+- note data only until 2012 oct 31
+- use secid 110627 as example to test replication first
 ## OptionMetrics
 IvyDB contains historical data for all US listed equities(only looked at).
 1996-present.
 Compared IV values for option secid 110627 in year 2012 between different files to match data used in permno_match_implied_vol_update_v13